Skip to main content

 2. Tenant Rights and Responsibilities

-• Security Deposits: Alabama law limits security deposits to one month’s (30 days) rent.
+Alabama law limits security deposits to one month’s (30 days) rent.
 This excludes pet deposits and changes for potential damages.
-Please be mindful that the deposit is subject to a refund within 60 days from the expiration of the lease.
+Please be mindful that the security deposit is subject to a refund within 60 days from the expiration of the lease.
 A good landlord will target 30 days.

-• Lease Agreements: Must be in writing for leases longer than one year.
-Please clearly draw critical details.
-These includes rent, duration, and maintenance responsibilities.
+The lease agreement must be in writing for leases longer than one year.
+Please clearly draw critical details and write them down.
+These include rent, duration, and maintenance responsibilities.

-• Evictions: Landlords must first provide a 7-day notice for nonpayment of rent.
-Then a 14-day notice for lease violations before filing for eviction.
+Landlords must first provide a 7-day notice for nonpayment of rent.
+Then a 14-day notice for lease violations before effecting the eviction process.
 Tenants have the right to remedy some violations within this period.
 Make sure each tenant provides its credit report before giving out your house.

 3. Habitable Standards